-Top Tourist Places & Activities in Gangtok
+Top Attractions in Gangtok

 Gangtok and its surroundings offer numerous attractions and activities.
 But most tourists plan a stay of 2 to 3 nights in Gangtok.
 So you can't go through all.
 But the good news is, you can experience most of the top attractions in 2 to 3 days time.